stujay/mindkraft-resources/resources/scandinavian/swedish-pitch-accent.md

 - The peaks in type 1a come earlier than in 1b, and that is the sole distinguishing factor.
-- In type 1a, the peak on Accent 1 is immediate, where Accent 2 has a more gradual rise to it.
+- In type 1a, the peak on Accent 1 is immediate, where Accent 2 has a more gradujjal rise to it.
 - Rises in both accents, peaking on stressed vowel in Accent 1 and just after in in accent 2.
 - Pitch keeps falling after reaching the peak, unlike 1a that eventually levels out.